 Sr. Joan spent a year in France working with an organization called the International Movement ATD Fourth World.
 Prior to this assignment she had served eight years as Notre Dame NGO Representative at the United Nations.
 There she learned of ATD, which is dedicated to people living in deep poverty and accompanying them in their struggles to realize their aspirations.

 In a way, Sr. Joan has been “on the road” since her mid-twenties when she was named the congregation Mission Secretary, based in Rome, and visited our ministries on five continents.
 She became fascinated with the interplay of the Gospel and culture, which led to intensive study and three degrees from Oxford in social anthropology.
 During close to 20 years in Africa, she was engaged in understanding the religious life among African women.
 This interest culminated in a book, “Towards the Inculturation of Religious Life in Africa: A Case Study and Reflection Guide.”

 Many will not remember, nor even imagine, that for one brief year of transition (1976) Sr. Joan served as the coordinator of school lunch programs for the Archdiocese of San Francisco.
 Bishop Pierre DuMaine enjoyed recalling he met her when she was a “milk maid”!

-Joan has been serving in adult education at Tangaza University College in Nairobi and as a member of the Kenya Provincial Leadership Team.
-She is part of an organization that supports the professional development of women congregational leaders in Africa.
+Joan served in adult education at Tangaza University College in Nairobi and as a member of the Kenya Provincial Leadership Team.
+She was part of an organization that supports the professional development of women congregational leaders in Africa.